Q. I have a nest of wild bees in my garden or my house. Should I offer them to a beekeeper?

 Q. I have a nest of bumblebees under a shed or in a compost heap.
 I'm worried they are a danger and I want rid of them.
 How do I kill them?

 A. Please don't!
 Bumblebees are one of our wild insects that occur naturally throughout the country.
 Unfortunately, due to loss of habitat and the prevalence of pesticide use, their numbers are decreasing and some species are already under severe threat of extinction.
 Bumblebees are rarely in any way aggressive, and will only sting if you provoke them severely by disturbing the nest.
 The nest is seasonal, and dies out naturally once the new generation of queen bumblebees has been reared towards the end of the summer.
 The queens go off to hibernate in a dry hole somewhere, and the remaining workers in the nest die by the end of October.
 It will be in order for you to move your shed or compost heap then.
 In the meantime, consider yourself lucky and privileged to have them nesting in your garden, and develop a sense of moral responsibility in helping protect our nation's wildlife.
-Also use the Quick Link above to contact the Bumblebee Conservation Trust.
+Please use the Quick Link above to contact the Bumblebee Conservation Trust.

 Q. OK, I have a wasps nest.
 How can I get rid of it myself?